About this statement

 The information that we collect through cookies may not identify, or relate, to a particular individual.
 Generally, the information collected through cookies relates to a device used to access online content, such as an IP address or location data about the device.
 Cookies may also collect information about the behaviours of the user of the device, such as the websites visited by the user and their activity on the website.

 Cookies are small pieces of information captured when your device is used to access online content.
 Cookies are stored in your device by the person who arranges for the cookie to be set.
 This person may be the provider of the content being accessed or it might be a 3rd party.
 3rd party cookies are used to provide information about your device’s access to more than one discrete site or data set.

 Why do we allow cookies to be used?

 We allow cookies to be used for three reasons.

-Secondly, we allow persistent (permanent) cookies to be used to better inform how the content your device visits may be presented to you on the device you are using.
+Secondly, we allow persistent and (permanent) cookies to be used to better inform how the content your device visits may be presented to you on the device you are using.
 Persistent cookies can store your preferences for a particular site, so they will be remembered when the site is visited again for a limited period of time.
 Permanent cookies can store your preferences and information until they are deleted from your device.

 What are your choices about cookies?

 There is a lot of information available about how cookies work and how to change your browser’s cookie preferences.
-This includes information at the following link: Stay smart online – all about cookies and your privacy and other information about staying safe online available from the Office of the Privacy Commissioner website - https://www.privacy.org.nz/your-privacy/keeping-safe-online/
+This includes information at the following link: Netsafe - How to improve your online privacy and security.